 The Pupil Premium is allocated to schools and is clearly identifiable.
 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 At St. Mary Magdalen’s Catholic Primary School we have a relatively small number of pupils who are eligible for free school meals.
-When our last school census was taken January 2015 the figure was 14 pupils (about 6% of the school roll).
+When our last school census was taken January 2019, the figure was 19 pupils (about 9% of the school roll).
 Pupil performance data at our school shows consistently and conclusively that all pupils do well, whether they are eligible for a free school meal or not.
-We target this money to support those pupils eligible for free school meals who require extra support with their learning.
+We target this money to support those pupils eligible for the Deprivation Pupil Premium who require extra support with their learning.
 We also use some of it to offer to support other pupils who are at a disadvantage when compared to their peers even if they are not eligible for a free school meal.
 In this way we ensure that this additional funding has a positive impact on learners.

 Click here to download a PDF detailing how we are spending it.